organisciak/dissertation/document/4_posterior_objective.md

 Since the authors are of known reliability and have a close understanding of both the rating task and the data being rated, the oracle judgments serve as an effective measure for evaluating the accuracy of the majority votes themselves.

 ## Data
-Crowdsourced annotation is studied over two two datasets in this study.
+Crowdsourced annotation is studied over two datasets in this study.

 In the dataset of primary focus, workers contributed judgements of the relevance of cultural heritage documents to a given query.
 This data was rated with three-annotator redundancy, which means that for each document, there were three workers that completed the rating task.